WeaverFi/cookietrack-api/README.md

 ---

+## Rate Limits

+The API endpoint at `https://api.cookietrack.io` currently has a rate limit of 200 calls every 6 hours.

+This is so that everyone can enjoy the API without overloading it for others.

+If you'd like to host it yourself to use without restrictions, refer to the `Self-Hosting` section below.

+---

 ## Self-Hosting

 This repository is already setup for Firebase hosting, but could easily be adapted to be deployed on AWS or any other cloud deployment service.